okapie/angular4-angular-cli-ngtools/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Running AOT offline compile

+Run `ng build --aot --prod` to execute the aot offline compile via @ngtools/webpack (https://www.npmjs.com/package/@ngtools/webpack).

+The built files will be stored in the `dist/` directory same as `ng build` command result.

+This npm module realizes not only handling AOT code generation but lazy loading.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Author

+okapie

+## Licence

+MIT